 Serina O'Connor

-Born in far north Queensland and raised on Yolngu country in North-East Arnhem Land, Rina a young Papua New Guinean woman is an emerging singer, songwriter and poet.
-Her sweet, soulful, and smooth sound fuses culture with raw emotion and passionate energy.
-Rina has performed at prestigious events such as the Garma Festival, the NATSIAA awards as well as performing with artists such as Emily Wurramara and Yirrmal Marika.
-From gospel to traditional, pop to soul and leading musical theatre roles in QPAC productions Rina’s versatility and breadth of talent bring forth an exciting new era of young powerful women in the arts.
+Born in far north Queensland and raised on Yolngu country in North-East Arnhem Land, Serina O’Connor is a young Papua New Guinean singer, songwriter, and poet.
+She has performed at prestigious events such as the Garma Festival and the NATSIAA awards, as well as performing with Emily Wurramara and Yirrmal Marika.

 Naavikaran